Pusnikai/Incident-Manager/README.md

 Incident Report Requirement:
 Name, Date (day and time), type of incident, description, Administrator, damages, status (resolved or work in progress)

+Our goal for this project was to help out users with unforeseen predicaments.
+The answer to that is a incident manager.
+Which allows useres to document exact information/details seamlessly.
+On top of that Making the manager user friendly which we prioritized on being more simple and efficient.
+Throughout the development, we had challenges like connecting Angular and CRUD to MongoDB.
+CRUD is essential and stands for creating, read, update, and deleting data.
+Angular is useful for creating a user-friendly single page application.

 -Git commits and push
 -testing git
 -Need to make an Video for change